-This is a guest post from my wife.
+This is a guest post from Kris.
 She speaks for the trees.

 There’s nothing like a breathtaking autumn to make us notice the trees.
 And fall is the perfect time to start thinking about adding a tree to your property.

 J.D. and I are lucky to have many mature trees on our lot, but that didn’t stop us from planting more when we moved in.
 We added four fruit trees and a Japanese Zelkova for shade on the southwest side of our home.
 In only its second summer, that shade tree was already a welcome spot of cool for J.D. and the cats.

 In most climates, autumn and spring are the best times for planting new trees, but a tree is a lifetime commitment, so don’t rush into anything!
 Do your research now so you’re ready for a springtime purchase, or spend the next 10 months watching trees in your neighborhood before picking the one that’s right for you.

 For a small investment of money and time, a tree provides many long-term benefits, including these cited by the Arbor Day Foundation:

 - Property value.
 Landscaping can add 10-20% more value to a home, especially landscaping that incorporates mature trees.
 Business areas with trees attract more customers (and they stay longer and spend more money) and apartments with trees have reduced tenant turnover.